DETAILED ACTION

 With only three reasonable options for relative sizing, it would have been obvious, to try each option and to reach the claimed arrangement.

 Furthermore, the ability of one skilled in the art must be considered.
-One skilled in the art would most likely be an engineer with at least a bachelor’s degree in chemical engineering, including a fluid dynamics class.
+One skilled in the art would most likely be an engineer with at least a bachelor’s degree, including a fluid dynamics class.
 A basic principle, of a fluid dynamics class, is pressure drop and energy loss based on piping characteristics, including pipe size.

-It would have been obvious, to a chemical engineer, before the effective filing date of the invention, to modify piping size based on cost and desired tank filling time, and to arrive at this limitation.
+It would have been obvious, to an engineer, before the effective filing date of the invention, to modify piping size based on cost and desired tank filling time, and to arrive at this limitation.

 With regard to claim 2, modified Li teaches the limitations of claim 1 as described above.
 Claim 2 recites: